 Soft skills are all those skills that make you stand out as a worker, but seldom appear on certificates or help you achieve qualifications.
 Your soft skills are relevant to employers for lots of different reasons: How well can you work with people?
 How do you deal with stress?
-We give examples of soft skills that are useful in your job and provide useful tips on how to develop them.
+Here’s a list of soft skills that are useful in your job and tips on how to develop them.

 The term “hard skills” contains all those skills that can firstly be learned and secondly proven or demonstrated.
 This includes language skills, computer program knowledge, programming skills, and many more.
 Your hard skills are your toolbox full of sturdy skills.
 In contrast, soft skills are more difficult to measure, and describe character traits such as resilience, endurance, and team spirit.
 In this article, you can find all the information on what hard skills are, which ones exist, how to include them in your CV, and which professional skills are particularly important to employers.